nmfs-ost/SSMSE/README.md

 ![](man/figures/README-plot_SSB_avg-1.png)<!-- -->

-From the above plot, we see differences in the average SSb between the 2 scenarios.
+From the above plot, we see differences in the average SSB between the 2 scenarios.

 ## Example MSE Results